Roger Stone keeps appearing in Capitol breach investigation court filings

 In proceedings two years ago while charged with obstructing Congress’s investigation of Russian interference in the 2016 election, Stone testified that Tarrio, who lives in Miami, was one of a handful of aides he entrusted with his phones and social media accounts.

-Tarrio, 33, also promoted Stone’s legal defense fund and launched an online store selling Stone and Proud Boys gear, before creating a company last year to promote the Proud Boys with two of its freshly indicted leaders, Ethan Nordean, of Seattle, and Joseph Biggs, of Daytona Beach.
+Tarrio, 33, also promoted Stone’s legal defense fund and launched an online store selling Stone and Proud Boys gear, before creating a company last year to promote the Proud Boys with two of its freshly indicted leaders, Ethan Nordean of Seattle and Joseph Biggs of Ormond Beach, Fla.

 On Jan.
 2, the Saturday before the riot, Stone dialed in by phone to speak to a Proud Boys protest led by Tarrio outside the West Miami home of Sen. Marco Rubio (R-Fla.), demanding that Rubio not confirm the election results, according to the Miami Herald and New York Times.

 After 9 p.m. on Jan.
-5, according to the recent indictment, as 60 users gathered on a Proud Boys encrypted channel called “Boots on the Ground” in Washington, Biggs responded to another indicted leader who asked about the next day’s plan: “I gave [first name of Proud Boys chairman] a plan.
+5, according to the recent indictment, as 60 users connected on an encrypted Proud Boys communications channel called “Boots on the Ground” in Washington, Biggs responded to another indicted leader who asked about the next day’s plan: “I gave [first name of Proud Boys chairman] a plan.
 The one I told the guys and he said he had one.”

 Proud Boys conspired in multiple encrypted channels ahead of Jan.
 6 riot, fearing criminal gang charges, U.S. alleges

-Stone’s encounters in December with Florida Oath Keepers members came immediately after he returned to the state from participating in a pro-Trump Million MAGA March in Washington, D.C., which drew Trump supporters from around the country to oppose the election results on Dec.
-12.
+Stone’s encounters in December with Florida Oath Keepers members happened immediately after he returned to the state from participating in a Dec.
+12 rally in Washington that drew Trump supporters from across the country opposing the election results.

-On the eve of the rally, Stone stood beside Tarrio and Nordean as Infowars personality Owen Shroyer told a gathering pro-Trump crowd near Freedom Plaza they had been “stabbed in the back” by the Supreme Court rejection earlier that day of a lawsuit to overturn the presidential count.
+On the eve of the rally, Stone stood beside Tarrio and Nordean as Infowars personality Owen Shroyer told a gathering pro-Trump crowd near D.C.’s Freedom Plaza they had been “stabbed in the back” by the Supreme Court rejection earlier that day of a lawsuit to overturn the presidential count.

-“We will fight to the bitter end for an honest count to the 2020 election,” Stone urged, adding “Never give up.
+“We will fight to the bitter end for an honest count to the 2020 election,” Stone told the crowd.
+“Never give up.
+Never quit.
 Never surrender.
 And fight for America!”

-The following night, Nordean was in a group where four people including at least one Proud Boys member were stabbed.
+The following night, Nordean was in a group where four people, including at least one Proud Boys, member were stabbed.

 Oath Keepers provided security at the December event, including one Alabama member who the FBI said became a driver for Stone on Jan.
 5 and who was among guards seen with Stone on Jan.
 5 and 6 before later being charged with entering the Capitol.